-Mandatory Data Breach Notification is coming November 1st… Are You Ready?
+Mandatory Data Breach Notification … Are You Ready?

 On June 18, 2015, the Digital Privacy Act (also known as Bill S-4) received Royal Assent in Parliament.
 This Act provides amendments to the Personal Information Protection and Electronic Documents Act (PIPEDA).
 Under the Digital Privacy Act, organizations that experience a data breach — referred to in the Act as a “breach of security safeguards” — must soon – by law – comply with certain reporting obligations: